Updated on: September 20, 2023

 - And a lot more…

 Dashlane is the only password manager on my list that includes a VPN — and it’s just as secure and fast as many standalone competitors.
-When you subscribe to Dashlane, you get a free download of Hotspot Shield Premium, which is one of the most popular VPN providers on the market — it protects user data with industry-standard features like 256-bit AES encryption and a strict no-logs policy.
+When you subscribe to Dashlane, you get a free download of Hotspot Shield Premium, which is one of the most popular VPN providers on the market.
+Unfortunately, it’s only available to the plan administrator, but it’s still a pretty good deal.

 Dashlane’s password generator is pretty good, too.
 It lets you generate passwords between 4–40 characters containing letters, digits, symbols, or similar characters.
 Once you’ve generated a password, you can either save it with an account in your vault, or it’ll be automatically stored in the Password History section of Dashlane so you can easily access the generated password in the future.
 It’s not quite as good as 1Password’s generator (which can recognize specific password requirements on a website and create a password based on those requirements), but it’s still an excellent way for you and your family members to create secure passwords quickly.

 I also really like Dashlane’s live dark web monitoring tool — it constantly scans the dark web in real time and instantly notifies you if it finds any of your email addresses leaked online.
 Dashlane’s dark web monitoring feature uses data hosted on its own servers to check the dark web for leaked information — while top competitors like RoboForm rely on a free public database.
-The Friends & Family plan also comes with an anti-phishing feature that warns you if you’re about to enter a password on the incorrect website, potentially saving you from compromising your accounts.
+The Friends & Family plan also comes with an anti-phishing feature that warns you if you’re about to enter a password on the incorrect website.
+Given that young kids and seniors are particularly vulnerable to this type of scam, I think it’s great that Dashlane includes this feature in its family plan.

 Bottom Line: